gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-indexed-vertices.md

 [the article on fundamentals](webgl-fundamentals.html).
 If you have not read that yet you should probably start there.

-This is short article to cover `gl.drawElements`.
+This is a short article to cover `gl.drawElements`.
 There are 2 basic drawing functions in WebGL. `gl.drawArrays` and `gl.drawElements`.
 Most of the articles on the site that explicitly call one or the other call `gl.drawArrays` as it's the most straight forward.